ndc624/Credit-Card-Statement-Dashboard/README.md

 # Credit-Card-Statement-Dashboard
 Credit card statement dashboard for Chase (pdf or csv) and Amex (csv) credit card statements.
+This dashboard was coded in Python and uses streamlit to visualize Debits, Credits and Monthly or Weekly Spending.
+The dashboard has a date search function, a reset button and a categories list that will auto update if the dashboard has seen the same merchant before.
+The dashboard was made to intake csv data however it currently works with a PDF Chase Statement and ideally will work with other PDF Statements soon.